 Rudrabhishek Pooja etc. They have the ancient copper inscription called

 “Tamraptra,” which holds the authenticity for performing various Pujas.

 Please contact this Tamraptradhari panditji, which means the (holder of Tamraptra) panditji.

-Let us have an spiritual experience of Pujas done in Trimbakeshwar Temple.
+Let us have an spiritual experience of Pujas done in Trimbakeshwar Shiva Temple and trimbakeshwar temple's area.
 Yajmana who wish to have a pure connection to Lord Shiva can connect with the Purohits.

 For Online Pooja Booking please click on the below Guruji Profiles.
 These Guriji’s hold the Tamprapatra (Copper inscription), Who has the rights to perform these puja in Trimbakeshwar.